Lucasplaygaemes/JNTD/README.md

 but i will make changes haha.
 I have other projects in mind, some of then i can add in JNTD, but other i can't, i will make then public once i feel they're good enough.

 # Multiplatform?
-And it's a miracle!
-The code is "multiplataform", not really, but the code was able to run on my pc.
-But it's not perfect, nothing is, i need to make some modifications so it can run nice on every platform.
+Both a2 and jntd are not windows compatible, but it can run in most unix or linux based distros.

 # Plugins?
 And the plugins parts are back, but this time isn't with good news, but i'm making a clean and revision, and unfortunetly with AI help, to debug the code.
 And i'm not having sucess yet haha.